-College-level coursework is more demanding and faster-paced than high school — planning ahead, thinking critically, and managing multiple demands are all part of balancing college work.
+College-level coursework is more demanding and fast-paced than high school — planning ahead, thinking critically, and managing multiple demands are all part of balancing college work.
 That’s why IHECP offers Academic Coaching.

 Who is eligible for Academic Coaching?

 To be eligible for Academic Coaching, a student must have taken college coursework on an audit or credit basis and learned basic skills such as accessing the university learning management system, demonstrating appropriate classroom interactions and communication skills.
-A student needs to be registered in the college and be an eligible college student; this means ACT, SAT, and other eligibility requirements must be met by the student.
+They also need to be registered in the college and be an eligible college student; this means ACT, SAT, and other eligibility requirements must be met by the student.

 All of our Academic Coaching services are individualized based on the student’s strengths and needs.
 Academic Coaching is solely based on what students need and how best to support them in their movement through higher education and toward the workplace.

 Our academic coaches offer guidance in the direction of independence and help students to strategize and prioritize their college, work, and personal lives so they can be confident and successful.